incuna/django-pgcrypto-fields/README.md

 fields be decrypted in the joined `AnotherModel`.

 It is recommended that you use the bundled `PGPAdmin` class if using the custom model manager and the Django Admin.
-The Djano Admin performance suffers when using the bundled custom manager.
+The Django Admin performance suffers when using the bundled custom manager.
 The `PGPAdmin` disables automatic decryption for all ORM calls for that admin class.